 You’ll notice you have more than enough glaze to coat the duck.
 That way, you have additional glaze if you’d like to serve some on the side.

-All that’s left is to serve this succulent duck with some smoked mac and cheese, and you have yourself the perfect family dinner for the holidays.
+All that’s left is to serve this succulent duck with some croissant stuffing and smoked mac and cheese, and you have yourself the perfect family dinner for the holidays.
 Now enjoy every tender, juicy bite.